landed-ikar/Mindbox-Test/README.md

 This sample demonstrates how to create a simple square calculation utility library with unit tests.
+Also it includes the answer to the SQL task.
 ### SquareCalcLib Project
 <!-- default file list -->
 *Files to look at*: